bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

 1. Click the **Assignments** tab of your Bitrise app.

    Here you can assign Bitrise to individuals/groups.
-Make sure you assign Bitrise to all org members who will access the Bitrise org through SAML.
+Make sure you assign Bitrise to all org members who will access the Bitrise Organization through SAML.

    ![](/img/okta-assign-user.png)
 2. Click the **Sign-On** tab of your Bitrise app.
 You will see that SAML setup is not completed yet.
 Click **View Setup Instructions**.